Ust-Ilimsk: History

 Town status was granted to it in 1973; the dam was completed in 1980.

 Administrative and municipal status

 Within the framework of administrative divisions, Ust-Ilimsk serves as the administrative center of Ust-Ilimsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the Town of Ust-Ilimsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the Town of Ust-Ilimsk is incorporated as Ust-Ilimsk Urban Okrug.

+Geography

 Climate

 Ust-Ilimsk has a subarctic climate (Köppen Dfc) with warm, humid summers and severely cold, drier winters.
 The monthly 24-hour average temperature ranges from −23.1 °C in January to 17.7 °C. Precipitation is moderate and is somewhat higher in summer than at other times of the year.
 Sunshine is generous and the area receives 2,011 hours of bright sunshine annually.